stldave314/lambda-html-to-pdf/README.md

-# Lambda HTML to PDF Setup
+# Lambda HTML to PDF

+This Lambda function renders HTML into a PDF using Puppeteer, with support for advanced metadata, viewer preferences, and security encryption (password protection and permissions).

+## Lambda Function Setup

 1. Install AWS CLI and run `aws configure` to setup access to AWS with your credentials
 2. Create an IAM Role to access the S3 bucket from the Lambda function by running `./create-role.sh`.
 Be sure to document the ARN of the new role output by the script.